JERSEY HEDGEHOG PRESERVATION GROUP

 CARING FOR JUVENILE HEDGEHOGS

 The Hedgehog breeding season goes from May to October in Jersey and so babies and small hedgehogs can be found wandering around out of their nests in daylight during these months and also in the winter.
-If you have never looked after a young hedgehog before please phone 734340 for advice if you live in Jersey and go to our Caring for Orphans page.
+If you have never looked after a young hedgehog before and live outside Jersey please go to our Caring for Orphans page.
+If you live in Jersey please phone 01534 734340 as soon as possible, you are not permitted to keep wildlife longer than 48 hours without a licence in Jersey.

 The following is intended for hedgehog rehabilitators with their own rescue centres and access to medicines.

-Admitting juveniles: Most of the juveniles we admit are found out in daylight and are dehydrated, we give them sub cut fluid and antibiotic as routine on admission, usually Norodine 24 unless they are injured in which case I would go for Synulox and Rimadyl (Carprofen).
-I go for Norodine first on the assumption that diarrboea will kill them quicker than anything else!
-After that I would give Ceporex or Engemycin if there was a breathing problem or Synulox if they are "difficult" and fussy eaters and generally not doing well.
-Vit B12 and Dexamthazone also give them a boost and get them eating for themselves.
+Admitting juveniles: Most of the juveniles we admit are found out in daylight and are dehydrated, we give them sub cut fluid and antibiotic as routine on admission, usually Norodine/Diatrim 24 unless they are injured in which case I would give Synulox and Rimadyl (Carprofen).
+I give Norodine/Diatrim first on the assumption that diarrboea will kill them quicker than anything else!
+After that I would give Synulox or Engemycin if there was a breathing problem and Synulox if they are "difficult" and fussy eaters and generally not doing well.
+Vit B12 and Dexamethazone also give them a boost and get them eating for themselves.
 If autumn juvies are found out after dark and are apparently healthy I try with no meds at first, but after the first poo sample has proved positive I am straight back to the medicine cabinet!
 So in effect medication usualy starts the next day after admission unless we are very lucky!

 We have some floor pens which are ideal if hogs are hyperactive or just very messy!
 The floor is cement covered with vinyl so is really cool and can encourage them to hibernate (in cold winters!)